 Try to put it in a corner out of the way.
 While you want to be able to enjoy what you’re looking at, you always want to avoid seeing the desk every time you walk around the couch.
 If you see it out of the corner of your eye, you’re likely to remain in work mode.

 Use fragrant plants such as dwarf kaffir lime trees (Citrus hystrix) to fill the room with a wonderful fresh smell instead of using artificial air fresheners.
 It’s a natural and chemical-free way to freshen your home and it also boosts productivity, read more…

 Use a divider to block the workspace

-A room divider can be highly effective.
+A room divider can be very effective, and you can have it custom made by a bronze foundry.
 It works like a doorway, so you can section off part of the room.
 This is wonderful if you have a specific corner of the room for your desk.
 It doesn’t work as well if your work is done at a dining table or even on the couch.
 However, there are ways around this.